JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_02.md

 If we really seek to spread the book, expand the Urantia movement, expand minds with the gospel, it would be a matter of truly following the Master and his way of BEING: listening to people in a different, deeper, deeper way, to the style of Jesus of Nazareth, who trusted human beings and devoted time to them.

 > “Jesus led men to feel at home in the world; he delivered them from the slavery of taboo and taught them that the world was not fundamentally evil.
-He did not long to escape from his earthly life; he mastered a technique of acceptably doing the Father’s will while in the flesh.
-He attained an idealistic religious life in the very midst of a realistic world.
-Jesus did not share Paul’s pessimistic view of humankind.
-The Master looked upon men as the sons of God and foresaw a magnificent and eternal future for those who chose survival.
-He was not a moral skeptic; he viewed man positively, not negatively.
-He saw most men as weak rather than wicked, more distraught than depraved.
-But no matter what their status, they were all God’s children and his brethren.” ([UB 196:2.9](/en/The_Urantia_Book/196#p2_9))
+He did not long to escape from his earthly life; he mastered a technique of acceptably doing the Father’s will while in the flesh.” ([UB 196:2.9](/en/The_Urantia_Book/196#p2_9))

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/Luz_y_Vida/LyV_2022_02/Editorial-feb-22-1.jpg" alt="Editorial - febrero 2022">